tximeta: transcript quantification import with automatic metadata

 , and if these are not

-Salmon, alevin, or Sailfish output, it will
+salmon, alevin, or Sailfish output, it will

 simply return a non-ranged SummarizedExperiment by default.